RoturTW/.github/profile/README.md

 Rotur is intended to allow any project that uses the cloudlink system to have a standard for communication between projects.

-Rotur allows for much more integration between turbowarp projects that has almost never been seen before.

 ## Who is Rotur for?

 Rotur is intended mostly for Turbowarp operating systems